We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Some general ideas apply to everyone, though.
 For example, you typically need to stop the bleeding; in other words, stop using credit cards and try to reduce your interest rates if possible so your debt stops growing.
 It’s also wise to focus on building strong financial management skills that can carry you forward past this temporary snag.

 If you can afford to make payments on your debt, consider a debt consolidation loan and/or a debt snowball or debt avalanche payoff strategy.
-That’s not always possible, though, and if so, working with a credit counselor, debt relief company and/or filing for bankruptcy can help you get your financial life back on track.
+That’s not always possible, though, particularly if you’ve already started missing payments or you don’t have a strong enough credit score to get approved for a good consolidation product.
+If that’s the case, working with a credit counselor, debt relief company and/or filing for bankruptcy can help you get your financial life back on track.

 Ads by Money.
 We may be compensated if you click this ad.Ad